 - Blanket Sunday- promote annual offering – see our Mission Partners webpage for details.

-Manna on Main Street– weekly deliveries of food donations to the food pantry
+Manna on Main Street – weekly deliveries of food donations to the local food pantry

 All are welcome to attend monthly meetings of St. John’s Outreach Team.
 The team meets the last Monday of each month (except June and July) in the Library at 4:30 pm.
 For more information, contact: Pat Rieker [email protected] 215.368.0854 or Nicole Groff [email protected] 215.368.3919.
 This group is also known as the Diakonia Outreach group, which in contemporary church terms means “to serve to change people’s lives, to contribute to the construction of citizenship of the less fortunate.”